 (2)

 Figure 5.
-(1) Four masonry REVs used in the 2D numerical application; (2) comparison among the homogenized in-plane failure surfaces for the four cases.
+(1) Four masonry REVs used in the 2D numerical application, (2) comparison of the homogenised in-plane failure surfaces for the four cases.

-Figure 5.2 shows the homogenized in-plane failure surfaces in the tension-tension range for the four considered masonry REVs.
+Figure 5.2 shows the homogenised in-plane failure surfaces in the tension–tension range for the four considered masonry REVs.
 It can be seen that most of them display a shape that suggests an orthotropic response under tensile loads, which is to be expected since the bed joints are clearly visible, despite a non-periodic arrangement of the units.
 Only case (b) displays a quasi-isotropic response, due to the presence of units that span two layers of masonry.

-3D FE mesh
+3D finite element mesh

-Analogously, the 3D FE mesh created through the procedure named “voxel strategy” is used as the basis for creating homogenized in-plane failure surfaces, which come as the results of another MATLAB script containing a minimization problem.
-This is aptly modified to accept as input a 3D mesh instead of a 2D one.
-In this case, a Mohr-Coulomb failure criterion with a cut-off in both tension and compression is used to address the velocity jumps across the interfaces between mortar elements and a unit and a mortar element.
-The parameters used in this application are those listed in Table 1, with the only addition of a compressive strength equal to 1.5 MPa.
+The 3D FE mesh created with the voxel strategy was similarly used to create homogenised in-plane failure surfaces as the results of another MATLAB script containing a minimisation problem.
+This script was modified to accept a 3D mesh as input instead of a 2D one.
+In this case, a Mohr-Coulomb failure criterion with a cut-off in both tension and compression was used to address the velocity jumps across the interfaces between mortar elements or between a unit and a mortar element.
+The parameters used in this application were those listed in Table 1 with the addition of a compressive strength equal to 1.5 MPa.
 Figure 6.1 shows the 3D FE mesh used in this application, which represents case (d) of the previous section.
-Figure 6.2 shows the full homogenized in-plane failure surface for the considered case.
-In the compression-compression range, the resulting homogenized failure surface is limited by the value 1.5 MPa, which is equal to the considered compressive strength; for composite in-plane load conditions, the considered masonry REV displays an increase in its strength, as expected.
-Figure 6.3 shows the failure modes for 4 uniaxial load conditions, which are all consistent with the expectations.
-Horizontal tension (Figure 6.3a) causes widespread cracks in the masonry test-window, while vertical tension (Figure 6.3b) originates horizontal cracks.
-Horizontal compression (Figure 6.3c) also originates horizontal cracks due to lateral expansion, whereas crushing of mortar is observed in case of vertical compression (Figure 6.3d).
+Figure 6.2 shows the full homogenised in-plane failure surface for the considered case.
+In the compression–compression range, the resulting homogenised failure surface is limited by the value 1.5 MPa, which is equal to the considered compressive strength; for composite in-plane load conditions, the considered masonry REV displays an increase in its strength, as expected.
+Figure 6.3 shows the failure modes for four uniaxial load conditions, which are all consistent with the expectations.
+Horizontal tension (Figure 6.3a) causes widespread cracks in the masonry test-window, while vertical tension (Figure 6.3b) creates horizontal cracks.
+Horizontal compression (Figure 6.3c) also causes horizontal cracks due to lateral expansion, whereas crushing of mortar is observed in the case of vertical compression (Figure 6.3d).